vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0004/README.md

 ### I currently have an active entitlement however I cannot see all the fixed versions relating to the VMSA.

-To access a patch from any version, for example: 7 patch you must have a License Key of the same version to view and download.
-If the licenses on your site ID contain one version you will have to upgrade/downgrade licenses to access another version.
-For more information relating to upgrading/downgrading licenses see [Upgrade and Downgrade VMware License Keys](https://knowledge.broadcom.com/external/article/281797/upgrade-and-downgrade-vmware-license-key.html)
+To access a patch from any version, you must have a license key of the same version to view and download.
+If the licenses on your site ID contain one version, you will have to upgrade or downgrade licenses to access another version.
+For more information about upgrading or downgrading licenses, see [Upgrade and Downgrade VMware License Keys](https://knowledge.broadcom.com/external/article/281797/upgrade-and-downgrade-vmware-license-key.html).

 ### Do I have to update SDDC Manager?